Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 3. How many paintings had an asking price higher than their regular price?

 4. Which canvas size costs the most?
-Identify the museums with invalid city information in the given dataset.

 5. Identify the museums with invalid city information in the given dataset.